EBISPOT/OLS-autocomplete/README.md

 ## How to start the plugin
 To be able to use the widget, you have to include an html <input> field with some additional information.
 After the html is set up, the start of the widget in javascript is rather simple.
-Please check the example in the folder for more information
+Please check the example in the folder for more information.
 #### HTML
 ```
-<input style="font-weight: normal" size="35" type="text" name="q" data-olswidget="select" data-olsontology="" data-selectpath="http://www.ebi.ac.uk/ols/" olstype="" id="local-searchbox" placeholder="Enter the term you are looking for" class="ac_input"></input>
+<input style="font-weight: normal" size="35" type="text" name="q" data-olswidget="select" data-olsontology="" data-selectpath="https://www.ebi.ac.uk/ols/" olstype="" id="local-searchbox" placeholder="Enter the term you are looking for" class="ac_input"></input>
 ```
 * data-olswidget: The potential values are 'select' or 'multisearch', which leads to different handling of the input.
 Please check the example to see the difference
 * data-olsontology: This can be an empty string '' or can narrow the search for suggestions down to a certain ontology.
 * data-selectpath: Stores the base url for the interaction with the webservice.
-In almost all cases, this is going to be http://www.ebi.ac.uk/ols/
+In almost all cases, this is going to be https://www.ebi.ac.uk/ols/
 * (data-olstype:)

 #### Javascript